 - Civil Rights Certifications (HUD-50077-CR) (Fillable PDF form) (HUD-50077-CR) (MS Word)

-Annually, qualified public housing agenciesare required to make a Civil Rights certification of the public housing program in accordance with 5A of the Act, as amended by HERA, on form HUD-50077-CR, Civil Rights Certification.
+Annually, qualified PHAs are required to make a civil rights certification of the public housing program in accordance with 5A of the Act, as amended by HERA.

-- Certification by State or Local Office of PHA Consistency with the Consolidated Plan (HUD-50077-SL) (Fillable PDF form) (HUD-50077-SL) (MS Word) HUD-50077-SL, Certification by State or Local Office of PHA Plans Consistency with the Consolidated Plan.
-The State or Local certification of consistency must be made by the appropriate state or local officials that the PHA Plan is consistent with the Consolidate Plan(s).
+- Certification by State or Local Office of PHA Consistency with the Consolidated Plan (HUD-50077-SL) (Fillable PDF form) (HUD-50077-SL) (MS Word) The appropriate state or local officials must certify that the PHA Plan is consistent with its Consolidate Plan(s).
 If the PHA is located in more than one jurisdiction, it must include a certification from each appropriate official.